neocmakelsp/neocmakelsp/README.md

 ```toml
 command_upcase = "ignore" # "lowercase", "upcase"
 ```
-Then it will check whether the command is all upcase.
+This will check the case of all commands.

-### External cmake-lint
+### `cmake-lint` integration

-When [cmake-lint](https://cmake-format.readthedocs.io/en/latest/cmake-lint.html) is installed, `neocmakelsp` will utilize it to offer linting and code analysis each time the file is saved.
+When [`cmake-lint`](https://cmake-format.readthedocs.io/en/latest/cmake-lint.html) is installed, `neocmakelsp` will utilize it to offer linting and code analysis each time the file is saved.
 This functionality can be enabled or disabled in the `.neocmakelint.toml` file:

 ```toml
 enable_external_cmake_lint = true # true to use external cmake-lint, or false to disable it